BackInBlossom-Manman/BackInBlossom-Manman.github.io/chapter5.md

 *Fig. 23: SHAP waterfall plot explaining a single prediction for a historical low point.
 The plot shows how the positive (red) and negative (blue) contributions from each feature shift the prediction from the base value (E[f(X)] = 354.157) to the final output value (f(x) = 232.099).*

 #### 5.2.3 Conclusion for the second model
 The core finding of the second model is the duality of drivers: the primary influencer is market inertia, which presents a long-term and smooth trend.
 In contrast, the second influencer -weather factors have significant seasonal characteristics, and the residual part dominates the change in this.
 This makes it more challenging to estimate and quantify the sudden shock of weather-related risk.
-Moreover, the weather factors also have complex, non-linear relationships and interactions, like those in the first model.
+Moreover, the weather factors also have complex, non-linear relationships and interactions, like percentages in the first model.
 Finally, the temperature of the U.S. Southern Great Plains wheat belt is the most influential weather factor, highlighting the importance of the USA's traditional wheat region for global wheat production and trade.

 ---
 [ < Back to Chapter 4 ](chapter4.md) | [ Master Index ](dissertation.md) | [ Next: Chapter 6 > ](chapter6.md)